JamesWelchman/crytposerver/README.md

 	print(compute(b"apples and pears")
 ```

-We see our hmac call and the required secrets are deligated
+We see our hmac call and the required secrets are delegated
 to the cryptoserver.